 If you were the victim of a head-on collision through no fault of your own, or if you have lost a loved one to one of these crashes, you should contact a lawyer.
 You need to make sure your rights are fully protected, including your right to seek compensation for the harm you have suffered.
 Salvi, Schostok & Pritchard P.C., can help you.
 We have a long record of working with injured victims and their families in Chicago and throughout Illinois.

-How Do Head-on Accidents Occur?
+How Do Head-on Collisions Occur?

 Head-on accidents are commonly called “lane-departure” or “road-departure” accidents.
 A number of different types of behaviors can cause drivers to leave their lanes and veer into oncoming traffic.
 Some of the top causes of these car accidents include: